microsoft/durabletask-netherite/README.md

 ## Introduction

 DurableTask.Netherite is a distributed workflow execution engine for [Durable Functions](https://github.com/Azure/azure-functions-durable-extension) and the [Durable Task Framework](https://github.com/Azure/durabletask/).
 It is of potential interest to anyone who is developing durable workflow or actor applications on those platforms.
-Its application API surface is the same as the standard DF API, so applications can be ported with modest effort.
+Its application API surface is the same, so applications can be ported with modest effort.

 ### When to choose DurableTask.Netherite